 Freshman Reading Round-Up

-At the Freshman Reading Round-Up, incoming students discuss books recommended by distinguished faculty in small book clubs with others who selected the same book the day before fall classes begin.
+At the Freshman Reading Round-Up, incoming students discuss summer reading recommended by distinguished faculty in small book clubs across campus with others who selected the same book the day before fall classes begin.

 Sanger Learning Center

 Learning specialists, tutors, peer academic coaches, and course-specific support programs in the Sanger Learning Center help students develop strong study skills and excel in challenging courses.